 Jesse Newton (Gunnison) His family and their farm border the development and wanted to express concern about the buffer along with traffic, culinary, sewer and storm.
 The development will have impacts on farming operations.

-Tana Newton (Gunnison) expressed concern for the traffic congestion traffic safety the increase of accidents, and strain on the municipal water system.
+Tana Newton (Gunnison) expressed concern for the traffic congestion, traffic safety, the increase of accidents, and strain on the municipal water system.

 Brandon Benton (Gunnison) His fence line is on the boundary lines of the proposed development, and he is concerned about what it will bring.
 Inquired about a fence or a buffer zone.